 The term multiple sclerosis means ‘many scars’ and refers to the damage caused to the nerve impulses within the brain, spinal cord and optic nerves.
 It is a highly variable condition and the symptoms of multiple scleroris depend on which areas of the central nervous system have been affected and where the scarring has occurred.
 There is no set pattern to MS and everyone with MS has a different set of symptoms, which vary from time to time and can change in severity and duration – even in the same person.

-Over 25,600 people in Australia have MS, including 3,700 Queenslanders, and it affects each person differently.
+Over 25,600 people in Australia are living with multiple sclerosis, including 3,700 Queenslanders, and it affects each person differently.
 On average more than 10 Australians are diagnosed with MS every week.
 There is currently no known cure for MS however there are FDA-approved medication that have been shown to “modify” or slow down the underlying course of MS. In addition, many therapeutic and technological advances are helping people manage symptoms.
 Advances in treating and understanding MS are made every year, and progress in research to find a cure is very encouraging.

 There is no known single cause of MS but many genetic and environmental factors have been shown to contribute to its development.